-The relationship between the numbers themselves and a norm or reference group.
 "If we weren't still hiring great people and pushing ahead at full speed, it would be easy to fall behind and become a mediocre company."

-Bill Gates, Former Chairman of Microsoft Trait Definitions Basic Personality Structure Can your candidate handle the emotional demands of the position?
-Work Values Does your candidate take a disciplined approach to meeting objectives?
-Motivational Orientation What type of motivational environment will enable your candidate to perform optimally?
-Intellectural Resources How does your candidate compare to the intellectual demands of a position?
-Sales & Facilitation Capabilities Can your candidate develop critical business relationships?
-Client Research Research Klein Consultants' Division conducts continuing studies of test and job performance.
+Bill Gates, Former Chairman of Microsoft

+Client Research

+Klein Consultants' Research Division conducts continuing studies of test and job performance.
 We have implemented an optional ongoing research program for our clients.
 The goals of this program are twofold.
 First, by following up on each individual tested, we fine-tune our testing program, increasing its predictive validity and value to your company.
 Second, in the long term, this program will allow us to develop company-specific norms.

 If you wish to participate in this program, please contact us directly at info@kleinconsultants.com